 In addition to healthcare profiles, Wellness.com features multiple resources for all kinds of health and medical information in wellness blogs and interactive visitor surveys.
 Profiles include doctor ratings and reviews, accepted forms of insurance, certifications, and more.

 You can get listed on Wellness.com by enrolling in the site’s Wellness Provider Program.
 There are three tiers within the program — “Verified,” “Enhanced,” and “Featured.”
 All include the ability to create a profile.
 However, the mid- and high-tier (“Enhanced” and “Featured”) packages include other benefits such as additional exposure on “major search engines” and placement on competitor profiles.

 For more information, check out the Wellness.com Business FAQ Page.

-To claim and manage your profile on ZocDoc – as well as enable instant online bookings and build positive reviews – go to the site’s “Getting Started” page.
+To claim and manage your profile on ZocDoc – as well as enable instant online bookings and build positive reviews – go to the site’s “Get Started” page.

-RateMDs is home to over 2.5 million doctor ratings and 1 million reviews along with current health trends coverage and medical specialties information.
+RateMDs is home to over 2.5 million ratings and 1 million online doctor reviews, along with current health trends coverage and medical specialties information.
 It also lists and rates top hospitals and facilities across the US based on review information such as cleanliness and value.
 For individual providers, reviewers can provide ratings based on punctuality, staff, helpfulness, and overall knowledge.